 I see – that’s why he was always blocked on your name.

 Yeah.
-And he was always busy, people talking to him, and when I spoke to him, all of a sudden everything evaporated and he just zeroed in on me for a moment.
+He was always busy, people talking to him, and when I spoke to him, all of a sudden everything evaporated and he just zeroed in on me for a moment.
 And then he was back to [what he was doing].
 So that’s the only logical conclusion I could come to.
 Or maybe it was because I screamed at him.
 I felt so secure, I got my own dressing room, and I changed a whole huge scene in the movie by telling the assistant director the dialogue was incorrect grammatically.
 I brought my little immigrant mother on the stage and introduced my mom to Cecil B. DeMille.
 “Madame, it’s such a pleasure meeting you.”
 I felt very confident with the old man.

 How did you get the part on Ben Casey?